PackRuble/cardoteka/README.md

 | ->`ListConverter`           | `List<E>` as `List<String>`            |
 | ->`MapConverter`            | `Map<K, V>` as `List<String>`          |

-### Watcher
+### `Watcher`

 I will mention `Watcher` and its implementation `WatcherImpl` separately.
 This is a very nice option that allows you to update your state based on the attached callback.
 The most important method is `attach`.
 Its essence is the ability to attach a `callback` that will be triggered whenever a value is stored (`set` or `setOrNull` methods) in the storage.
 As parameters, you can specify:
+- `onChange` -> to notify when a value is changed in storage (without comparison)
 - `onRemove` ->  to notify when a value is removed from storage (`remove` or `removeAll` methods)
 - `detacher` -> when listening no longer makes sense
 - `fireImmediately` -> to fire `callback` at the moment the `attach` method is called

 Calling the `attach` method returns the actual value from storage OR the default value by card if none exists in storage.
+For `CardotekaAsync`, this method will first return the default value, and then return the actual value after the asynchronous operation is performed.
+Therefore, the `fireImmediately` flag is only relevant for `Cardoteka` instances.
+This behavior may change, keep an eye on [The `Watcher.attach` for `CardotekaAsync` instance first value returns a default value · Issue #38 · PackRuble/cardoteka](https://github.com/PackRuble/cardoteka/issues/38).

 It is important to emphasize that you can implement your own solution based on `Watcher`.